Monte Carlo Sequence Probability#

 WhiteBoxUQ- Main class for white-box uncertainty quantificationConsistency and Confidence (CoCoA) - Alternative multi-generation scorer

-Length-Normalized Sequence Probability - Single-generation length-normalized probability
+Sequence Probability - Single-generation sequence probability (length-normalized by default)